-In the strict sense, the denial of the existence of the Shoah; in the broad sense, the denial of other genocides and other crimes against humanity.
+In the strict sense, the negation of the existence of the Shoah; in the broad sense, the negation of other genocides and other crimes against humanity.

-With regard to the Holocaust, the negationists claim that the Jews invented it with the aim of making the Westerners feel guilty in order to allow the creation of the State of Israel and to extend their influence over the world.
+Regarding the Shoah, deniers claim that the Jews invented it in order to make Westerners feel guilty about creating the State of Israel and expanding their influence on the world.

-When and how did the term "negationnism" appear?
+When and how did the term "negationism" appear?

-In the 1970s and 1980s, negationist speeches gained an audience, particularly in certain academic circles (Faurisson case started in 1978) and political circles (Jean-Marie Le Pen’s "detail" case, 1987).
+In the 1970s and 1980s, negationist speeches gained audience, especially in certain academic circles (the Faurisson case started in 1978) and political circles (the "detail" case of Jean-Marie Le Pen, 1987).
 Relayed in the press, these speeches become audible.

-At the end of the 1980s, the historian Henry Rousso then proposed the term "negationnism" to replace that of "revisionism", which he considered insufficient and misguided by personalities like Robert Faurisson in order to give a scientific appearance to their speeches.
+In the late 1980s, the historian Henry Rousso proposed the term "negationism" to replace that of "revisionism", which he considered insufficient and misguided by personalities like Robert Faurisson in order to give a scientific appearance to their speeches.

 And today, what about it?

-In France, the amendment of the press law of 1881 nicknamed 'loi Gayssot' has since 1990 provided that "Those who contest [...] the existence of one or more crimes against humanity as defined by article 6 of the statute of the International Military Tribunal annexed to the London Agreement of 8 August 1945 [...] shall be punished by a year’s imprisonment and a fine of €45,000."
+In France, the amendment of the 1881 press law, nicknamed the "Gayssot Act", provides since 1990 that "Those who contest [...] the existence of one or more crimes against humanity as defined by article 6 of the statute of the International Military Tribunal annexed to the London Agreement of 8 August 1945 [...] shall be punished by one year in prison and a fine of €45,000."

 In 2007, the UN General Assembly adopted a resolution condemning the denial of the Holocaust.